-From a warm and sunny Seattle we arrived in a misty and cold Long Beach, for those of you that don’t know Long Beach is the longest beach in the world and is located in Washington State.
+From a warm and sunny Seattle, we arrived in a misty and cold Long Beach, for those of you that don’t know Long Beach is the longest beach in the world and is located in Washington State.
 Some places are just as amazing whether it is sunny or misty.
 The mist was so scary, it created an ominous feeling in the air.

-In South Africa, Marius and myself played a PS3 game called “Silent Hill” and we felt like we drove into the town where it was made, staring into the mist just waiting for a Gaul to come running out of it towards us.
+In South Africa, Marius and I played a PS3 game called “Silent Hill” and we felt like we drove into the town where it was made, staring into the mist just waiting for a Gaul to come running out of it towards us.

 The view from the Ecola View Point by Cannon beach is just magnificent, Standing on the grassy area we were surrounded by the incredible stunning view.
-On our left is Cannon Beach and you can see the tip of Oswald West State park on the horizon.
+On our left is Cannon Beach and you can see the tip of Oswald West State Park on the horizon.

 On the right towering out of the Sea is the Tillamook lighthouse, standing like a powerful beacon on its rock.
-The light house was nicked named “Terrible Tully” and decommissioned in 1957 due to the erratic weather and the dangerous commute for the light keepers.
+The lighthouse was nicked named “Terrible Tully” and decommissioned in 1957 due to the erratic weather and the dangerous commute for the light keepers.

 Theunis at North Head lighthouse at Deception State Park, below the forest at Devils Churn.

-“Thank you Tom and Diane”
+“Thank you, Tom and Diane”